 Isis was Horus’ mother, and because of this, she was believed to be the mother of all the Egyptian pharaohs.
 Over time, this motherly image spread, and Isis was considered to be the mother of all humanity, making her one of the most widely worshipped deities in Ancient Egypt.

 But her influence spread elsewhere.
-Isis was always depicted as a woman, but towards the later periods of Ancient Egyptian history, she was depicted as a consoling mother instead of a queen, something believed to represent her sensitivity to human suffering.
+Isis was always depicted as a woman, but towards the later periods of Egyptian history, she was depicted as a consoling mother instead of a queen, something believed to represent her sensitivity to human suffering.

 Furthermore, worship of Isis promised a happy afterlife during a time when Christianity was becoming popular, making the two religions direct competitors in the early parts of Christian history.

-Perhaps one of the most famous stories about Isis is the conception of Horus.
+Perhaps one of the most famous stories about Isis is the conception of her son Horus.
 Her husband, Osiris, had been killed by his brother, Seth, and Isis searched high and low for his body.

 When she found it, she lay with him and from this Horus was conceived and eventually born.
 Because of the treachery of Seth, he was considered to be Isis’ mortal enemy, and many Egyptian myths revolve around her effort to seek him out, trick him, and attempt to destroy him and his followers.